selfdriven-foundation/selfdriven-social/README.md

-## Social app for the selfdriven ecosystem for social interactions based on the [AT Protocol](https://atproto.com).
+### Social protocol & app for the selfdriven ecosystem for social interactions based on the [AT Protocol](https://atproto.com).

 ### Status
 Research & Development